Sample PMP Exam Questions and Answers

 Here below you can find an example question.

 Organizational Process Assets involve templates for project documents.
 However your company has never created a project charter before, you cannot find a project charter template by checking the Organizational Process Assets.
-You can find this template in websites or internet which are included in Enterprise Environmental Factors.
+You can find this template on websites or the internet which are included in Enterprise Environmental Factors.

-Knowledge-based PMP exam questions test your knowledge on basic project management concepts.
+Knowledge-based PMP exam questions test your knowledge of basic project management concepts.
 Most of the answers are based on the PMBOK Guide.
-You should know basic concepts such as project management processes and knowledge areas, project management methodologies, tools, techniques etc.
+You should know basic concepts such as project management processes and knowledge areas, project management methodologies, tools, techniques, etc.

-Question 1: Which of the following is true for a Program ?
+Which of the following is true for a Program?

 A. Program is a type of work schedule